-The Council wants to encourage the redevelopment of brownfield sites in the first instance but new greenfield sites will also need to be found for edwordpment around the Borough.
-We looked at lot of different sites that were put forward for development before coming up with a preferred development strately.
-However, now it's your turn.
-What day out hist?
-Do you think them night the issues with any of the sites we have proposed?
-Are three things we haven's dedressed?
+The Council wants to encourage the redevelopment of brownfield sites in the first instance but new greenfield sites will also need to be found for development around the Borough.
+We looked at lost of different sites that were put forward for development before coming up with a preferred development strategy However, now If's your turn.
+What day out histiAC Doy suit hist there might be issues with any of the sites we have proposed?
+Are three things we haven't addressed?
 Do you think there are better ways to meet our housing or employment need?